borenstein-lab/MIMOSA2shiny/docs/downloads.md

 # MIMOSA2 Reference Data Downloads

 MIMOSA2 can use various types of reference data to construct metabolic models from a set of microbiome data.
 A subset of these are available for download below.
 The methods used to generate these files are described in the MIMOSA2 manuscript.
-Scripts to re-generate these files can be found [here](http://github.com/borenstein-lab/MIMOSA2app/scripts/).
+Scripts to re-generate these files can be found in the "scripts" directory of the MIMOSA2 app GitHub repository.

 ## Download all files needed for a specific workflow
 See the [R package tutorial](package.html) for an overview of all workflows.